omarafal/se-majortask/README.md

 #

-This a web application made for selling shoes for the shop "Shoezone" as a major task for our "Software Engineering" course.
+This is a web application made for selling shoes for the shop "Shoezone" as a major task for our "Software Engineering" course.

 The website contains the following pages:
 - Home/index